Looking for ideas for baked potato toppings? Here are twelve budget ideas that are cheap, healthy and sure to please the whole family.

 I hear you.

-Neither of my kids like potatoes.
+Neither of my kids like potatoes but they do love sweet potatoes.
 You can easily substitute regular white potatoes with sweet potatoes if you prefer.
 Prep and cook your sweet potato in the same way.

 Best potatoes to use: big Russet potatoes